When can we help?

 When we are confronted with something we find threatening, our bodies react through stress.
 It is a biological fight-or-flight response that prepares us to face the threat we perceive.

-t distinguish between real and imaginary threats: we react in the same way to both.
+It is worth noticing that the brain cannot distinguish between real and imaginary threats: we react in the same way to both.
 Therefore we can become stressed by simply thinking about a difficult situation, past or present, or about how inadequate we may feel ourselves to be.

 Common Symptoms of Stress